Getting the most out of the Developer Center – a resources overview

-Test Accounts – We offer free, test accounts for Card Present (CP) and Card Not Present (CNP) testing.
+Sandbox Accounts – We offer free, test accounts for Card Present (CP) and Card Not Present (CNP) testing.
 The CNP test accounts come enabled with ARB, CIM and eCheck.Net by default.
 A test account is the best way to test your integration to Authorize.Net prior to going live.
-You can apply for one at https://developer.authorize.net/testaccount/.
+You can apply for one at https://developer.authorize.net/sandbox.

-Test Account Error Generation Guide – As part of your testing, you may want to test for cases where a transaction receives a specific response from the gateway.
+Sandbox Account Error Generation Guide – As part of your testing, you may want to test for cases where a transaction receives a specific response from the gateway.
 This guide lists the values you can use to trigger certain transaction responses when using your developer test account.
-Check it out at http://www.authorize.net/files/ErrorGenerationGuide.pdf.
+Check it out at http://developer.authorize.net/tools/errorgenerationguide/.

 Troubleshooting Tools Page – Inevitably, you may run into some problems as you’re going along.
 We offer a variety of tools to help you figure out what the problem is on our Troubleshooting Tools page at http://developer.authorize.net/tools/.